PunkoPata/Crapy-cosmic/README.md

 This is an third party utility for the game Eve Online.

-It allows to quickly check which cosmics signatures are new or gone of the system.
+It allows to quickly check which new cosmics signatures appears in the system.

-Specially Usefull for Wormhole and explorer pilots.
+Specially Usefull for wormhole and explorer.

-Game language english.
-Spanish partially supported.

 == How to use it ==